thewuhxyz/barn/README.md

 - [ ] Donations - Directly donate to a project / user
 - [ ] Help & Contributions - Get paid for assisting with milestones for funded projects
 - [ ] Idea Loot - Get paid for building out funded suggestion by the community
 - [ ] RPGF - Funding protocols and Individual based on their impact to the growth of the ecosystem.
-See Optimism.
+[See Retrofunding on Optimism](https://retrofunding.optimism.io/).
 - [ ] SocialFI

 <br/>